Marketing is getting tougher.

-We'll discuss strategies for increasing attendance rates, including choosing the right day and time.
+We'll discuss strategies for increasing attendance rates.
 But for most webinars, a 50% attendance rate is aspirational.

 That's why we call it a marketing "funnel," right?
-For example, in the US, the average attendance rate is 39%, according to our numbers from hundreds of thousands of US webinars on WebinarNinja.
+For example, in the US, the average attendance rate is 39%.
+That's according to our numbers, from hundreds of thousands of US webinars on WebinarNinja.

 Personally, I average a 47% attendance rate — and timing is part of the reason.

 The first rule of webinar scheduling: it has to be convenient for your audience.